Automatic Generation Control (AGC)

 Voltage Reduction automatically lowers and raises your voltage regulators, to achieve voltage reductions in accordance with supervisory logic you provide.

 A powerful application to serve real-time SCADA information to users via web browser and without the need for custom installation or maintenance.
 Allows the user to call up and view any graphical SmartVU display, substation one-line, or tabular display.
 Refresh of dynamic data, alarms, and graphics can be user defined and achieved on a periodic basis every few seconds.
-Access to reports, graphs, and point setting information is provided in a SCADA Explorer type interface.
+Access to reports, graphs, and point setting information is provided in a STC Explorer type interface.
 WebSurv uses Special Vector Graphics (SVG) to generate the dynamic rendition SmartVU graphics in the users' web browser, and supports panning, zooming, dynamic line coloring and other dynamic features of the SmartVU interface.